swagtop/bevy-flake/docs/details.md

    myself to set it up for a bit, but couldn't get iOS working and therefore put it on the backburner.
 I might look into it more later.

+3. The flake should include some utilities for doing stuff that Bevy itself cannot do properly yet, such as setting up the Window icon, or easily making a MacOS `.app` directory.

 If you manage to configure any of this stuff yourself, please open a pull request!